About

 Swimming Costumes & Caps

-All members must wear only such conventional swimming costumes as are in generally accepted use and approved by the Club.
-Members and guests with long hair must wear bathing caps.
+Bathing Costumes and Caps.
+All Members must wear only such conventional bathing costumes as are generally accepted in use and approved by the Committee.
+Members, guests and children with long hair must wear bathing caps.

 Dress Code